How to Check If Your Child’s Shoes Are Too Wide? – The Most Simple and Effective Way!

 Fitting shoes for kids can be a headache, made even worse by the fact that you have to re-fit them every couple of months.
 However, the majority of podiatry problems in adulthood are caused by ill-fitting footwear in childhood that’s why it’s important that you always make sure that your child is wearing the correct type of shoes in the correct size.

+If your child happens to have narrow feet, then we need to find a different shoe style that will fit the shape of your child’s feet better.
 It’s really important to provide your child with narrow feet with the correct type of shoes, otherwise, you will create several foot issues to his/her feet as well as foot and leg pain.

 Keep in mind that if your child has narrow feet and you can’t seem to find any sneakers that fit, it’s always better to find a pair of shoes that come with shoelaces instead of velcro closure, as shoelaces help push your kids’ heels back, securing them against the back of the shoes.
 I strongly suggest that you apply one specific shoe lacing technique I learned that works wonder for children with narrow feet.